You have been signed out of Tableau.

 Students may also request a free Tableau Desktop.

 Is there training available?

-Tableau training will be held in Weir Hall on the second Friday of each month in two, one-hour blocks.
-Register now for the next session!
+Tableau training will not be offered during Summer 2018, however will return in the Fall.
+Training is generally held in Weir Hall on the second Friday of each month in two, one-hour blocks.

 9:00 — Tableau: Start Here

 An overview of the Tableau interface along with a guided tutorial on connecting to a data source and creating your first viz.
 Will provide a good base knowledge of Tableau's capabilities, which can inform what kinds of reports/data sources would be useful for individual schools and the university as a whole.
 This is the introductory training for anyone new to Tableau, and will be offered each month.
 After their initial training session, Producers may attend both hours of training or just the sessions that are relevant to their needs.

 10:00 — Tableau: Topics

 A more in-depth discussion on specific functions and use cases within Tableau.
 Content will be different each month.
 The first half of this class will highlight a particular feature or function within Tableau, with the second half serving as a campus user group, giving the Ole Miss Tableau community the opportunity to share what they've done with Tableau.
 Need to bring your own laptop.